You’ve launched your brand. You’ve developed a loyal fanbase. Now, you want to create and sell merchandise that features your brand.

 But it has to be a high-quality product.
 “If you’re selling merchandise, that’s real-estate that you now have on your fans, who are walking around and promoting your brand,” Zack says.
 “But if you create something low quality, then they’re only going to wear it once or twice.”

 The more someone wears your merch or pulls out your product to show others how amazing it is, the more exposure you get.
-So make merch worth showing off to generate more word-of-mouth buzz.
+Make merch worth showing off to generate more word-of-mouth buzz.

 The content you create is another natural place to plug your merch.
-Whether that means wearing your merch in your videos, promoting it directly in social media posts, or building it into the creative concept of your next piece of content (such as a contest prize).
+Whether that means wearing it in your videos, promoting it directly in social media posts, or building it into the creative concept of your next piece of content (such as a contest prize).

 If you build your merch store on Shopify, you can sell your products more easily in your content by integrating your store wherever your audience lives.
 Here are some of the channels you can explore and approaches you can take: